ucan-wg/invocation/README.md

 If there are dependencies or ordering required, then you need a promise pipeline

-## 5.1 Entry
+## 5.1 Task

-Each Entry in a Batch contains a reference to [Invocation](FIXME) itself, plus optional metadata.
+Each Task in a Batch contains a reference to [Closure](FIXME) itself, plus optional metadata.

 ### 5.1.1 Fields

 ```

-#### 5.1.1.1 Invocation
+#### 5.1.1.1 Closure

 The `run` field MUST contain the

-Note that this does not contain a signature for the Invocation, as this will be handled in the Batch container.
+Note that this does not contain a signature for the Closure, as this will be handled in the Batch container.

 ## 5.2 Set